ARC20 Tokens

 The basic format of the decentralized initialization using the Atomicals CLI is given as:

-npm run cli init-dft <tick> <per_mint_amt> <mint_count>
+yarn cli init-dft <tick> <per_mint_amt> <mint_count>

 <start_height> metadata.json